 Press into a slice tin (mine is 20 x 30cm), lined with baking paper (this is the simplest method as pictured in the small pic.
 To make it into a bar like the lead image, read below in the variations).

-To make the chocolate, mix the coconut oil, rice malt and cacao combined (only takes a minute).
+To make the chocolate, mix the coconut oil, rice malt and cacao in a small mixing bowl until combined (only takes a minute).
+If it's cold (and not combining) you may need to warm slightly by sitting the mixing bowl over a bowl of steaming hot water.

-Pour over the filling and return to the freezer immediately, for 20-30 minutes to set.
+Pour over the base layer and return to the freezer immediately, for 20-30 minutes to set.

 Choose rice malt syrup as your sweetener.